 - \ In all cases, the required setback line and build-to-zone shall be at or behind the required pedestrian facilities and planting strip/amenity zone. - \\ For property fronting on a transit corridor or greenway that is a primary or secondary frontage, the building setback line shall be based on an adopted plan.
 If there is no adopted plan, the Planning Director, in consultation with the CATS Director and/or Mecklenburg County Park and Recreation, will determine the location of the building setback line.
-The required setback line may need to be increased in some cases to accommodate shared required streetscape elements. - \\\ With recessed parking, setback calculation begins at back of curb adjacent to travel lane. - \\\\ The build-to zone begins at the required frontage type setback line.
-If no frontage type setback applies, a setback of 16' from the back of curb is applied and the build-to zone begins at such line.
+The required setback line may need to be increased in some cases to accommodate shared required streetscape elements. - \\\ With recessed parking, setback calculation begins at back of curb adjacent to travel lane.

-\\\\ Stoops and steps may encroach into the setback up to 8', but shall be behind the required sidewalk.

-- 13. Amend Section 15.2.1, "TOD Districts Dimensional Standards", subsection C, "Building Height" by revising the footnote asterisk to adjust the standards to address unintended consequences.
-The revised footnote asterisk shall read as follows: - \ In the TOD-NC, TOD-CC, and TOD-TR districts, the maximum building height of any structure within 200' of a single-family residential zoning district parcel boundary uses or vacant land in a single-family residential zoning district is limited to 65'.
-In the TOD-UC district, the maximum building height of any structure within 200' of a single-family residential zoning district parcel boundary uses or vacant land in a single-family residential zoning district is limited to a maximum building height of 65' within the first 100' and a maximum building height of 75' within the area greater than 100' and up to 200' of a single-family residential zoning district parcel boundary uses or vacant land in a single-family residential zoning district.
+- \\\\ The build-to zone begins at the required frontage type setback line.
+If no frontage type setback applies, a setback of 16' from the back of curb is applied and the build-to zone begins at such line. - \\\\\ Stoops and steps may encroach into the setback up to 8', but shall be behind the required sidewalk. - 13.
+Amend Section 15.2.1, "TOD Districts Dimensional Standards", subsection C, "Building Height" by revising the footnote asterisk to adjust the standards to address unintended consequences.
+The revised footnote asterisk shall read as follows: - In the TOD-NC, TOD-CC, and TOD-TR districts, the maximum building height of any structure within 200' of a single family residential zoning district parcel boundary uses or vacant land in a single-family residential zoning district is limited to 65'.
+In the TOD-UC district, the maximum building height of any structure within 200' of a single family residential zoning district parcel boundary uses or vacant land in a single-family residential zoning district parcel boundary uses or vacant land in a single-family residential zoning district is limited to a maximum building height of 65' within the first 100' and a maximum building height of 75' within the area greater than 100' and up to 200' of a single family residential zoning district.
 These standards apply only to that part of a structure within the 200' boundary.
-This limitation does not apply to public parks of 3 acres or greater within a single-family residential zoning district or a single-family residential zoning district or a single-family residential zoning district or a - 14.
+This limitation does not apply to public parks of 3 acres or greater within a single-family residential zoning district or a single-family residential zoning district of two or fewer parcels. - 14.
 Amend Section 15.2.1, "TOD Districts Dimensional Standards", subsection D, "Required Height Stepback" by the following: - Add a new triple asterisk footnote (\\\) with text. - Add a triple asterisk footnote (\\\) into the Table A, "Required Stepback", in the 4th and 6th column for "Other Primary". - Modify the first asterisk (\) footnote text to clarify the requirements.